Vyral/christal-johnson/_posts/2025-09-09-do-you-need-an-agent-when-buying-a-new-construction-home.md

 01:11 - Smart buyers protect themselves with an agent

-01:43 - An agent sees what you can't
+01:43 - An agent sees what you can’t

 02:29 - Working with you vs. working for you

-03:17 - It's not about negotiation
+03:17 - It’s not about negotiation

 03:38 - Protection from construction pitfalls